CFields651/fundclass/README.md

 Session #12 12/01/16
  - HOMEWORK: Write an additional function called 'maxmin' in the weather_functions.sh script that calculates the highest and lowest temperature recorded.
- - Addtionally, and consider this a 'quiz', write a separte script called 'calc_avg.sh' that asks for three numbers interactively (use the 'read' statement) and calculates the average and echo's it to the screen.
+ - Additionally, and consider this a 'quiz', write a separate script called 'calc_avg.sh' that asks for three numbers interactively (use the 'read' statement) and calculates the average and echo's it to the screen.
    - Extra credit: Let the user enter as many numbers as they want and when they stop entering numbers then calculate the average.

 Session #13 12/08/16